fivethirtyeight/data/bachelorette/README.md

 - [Rachel’s Season Is Fitting Neatly Into ‘Bachelorette’ History](https://fivethirtyeight.com/features/rachels-season-is-fitting-neatly-into-bachelorette-history/)
 - [Rachel Lindsay’s ‘Bachelorette’ Season, In Three Charts](https://fivethirtyeight.com/features/rachel-lindsays-bachelorette-season-in-three-charts/)

+Data was scraped from the [Bachelor Nation Wiki](http://bachelor-nation.wikia.com/wiki/Bachelor_Nation_Wikia) and then missing seasons were filled in by ABC and FiveThirtyEight staffers.

 Header          | Description
 ----------------|------------